Annex 1 - Main accounting principles of Bilan Carbone®

 Once a product (good or service) is with the customer or user, its use can generate GHG emissions.

-Many cases are concerned, such as for example:
+Many scenarios are concerned, for example:

-The sale of cars implies accounting for petrol, possibly refrigerant leaks for air conditioning, and emissions associated with maintenance services (manufacture and transport of spare parts, heating of premises used for this function, etc.), over the average mileage of the vehicle model;
+• Car sales imply accounting for petrol, possibly refrigerant leaks for air conditioning, and emissions associated with maintenance services (manufacture and transport of spare parts, heating of premises used for this function, etc.), over the average mileage of the vehicle model;

-Electricity consumption for household appliances (obviously very variable depending on the country of use);
+• Electricity consumption for household appliances (obviously very variable depending on the country of use);

-Future refrigerant leaks if the organisation sells air conditioning systems;
+• Future refrigerant leaks if the organisation sells air-conditioning systems;

-N₂O emissions if the organisation produces nitrogenous fertilisers;
+• N₂O emissions if the organisation produces nitrogenous fertilisers;

-Acetylene combustion if the organisation sells blowtorches;
+• Acetylene combustion if the organisation sells blowtorches;

-Car travel if the organisation sells products in a hypermarket.
+• Car travel if the organisation sells products in a hypermarket.

 Other examples are provided below.

-It is recommended to present the emission profile final with and without the sub-category "Use in dependency".
+It is recommended to present the emission profile final with and without the sub-category “Use in dependence”.
 The two results are complementary and the Bilan Carbone® shall provide indicators adapted to each lever of action.

 An organisation is never completely responsible for a downstream emission, nor completely dependent.
 This separation is therefore at the organisation's discretion, according to what will be most useful to steer its actions.

-A few non-exhaustive examples are provided here to help organisations appropriate these concepts.
+Some non-exhaustive examples are provided here to help organisations appropriate these concepts.
 As a reminder, and in summary:

--> in responsibility : it is the product (good or service) itself that consumes or emits during its use phase.
+• -> in responsibility : it is the product (good or service) itself that consumes or emits during its use phase.

 A company supplies meal trays to airlines